semantic-flow/sflo/documentation/task.2025-11-28_refine-createnode.md

 ### 1. Required vs optional flows

-For a newly created node:
+For a newly created knop:

 - `_meta/` is **mandatory** (always created).
 - All other flow directories are **optional**: